BrianLesko/H7-web-server-TCP/readme.md

 ## How it Works

 The app as follows:
-1. The server waits for a connection
+1. The microcontroller connects to the internet
-2. The client connects to the server
+2. Then, the board
 3. The client waits for text input from the user
 4. The client send the user data to the server
 5. The server displays the data as text and responds with a received message